Enhydros, Fluid Inclusions, The Phases, & More Enhydro Data

 as Pyrobitumen.
 It is a fossiliferous

 type of Hydrocarbon, and many people may refer to it simply as “carbon.”
 Anthraxolite is actually a form of fossilized sea life,

 sometimes referred to as "Sea Cabbage."
 Other black inclusions that

-may be found in the chambers are Black Tourmaline, Black Hematite, or
+may be found in the chambers are Black Tourmaline, Black Hematite, Graphite, Manganese, or one of

 brown to yellow petroleum oil liquid substances.
 These oily liquids have been